WILL-yy/learngit/readme.txt

-Git is a version contronl system.
+Git is a distribution version contronl system.
 Git is free software.